farinacci1/School/README.md

 # Hospital database system - VERSION 1.001
 - Support multiple users login

-  -Doctors

-  -Admin

-  -Patients
+  - Doctors

+  - Admin

+  - Patients

--Using built in widgets to navigate views, admin are able to see some database tuples displayed in view
+- Using built in widgets to navigate views, admin are able to see some database tuples displayed in view.
+- only admin entities can make accounts

 # USE
 - still under design many security and validation features are not yet implemented